iafisher/venice/docs/design/venice-v0.1.md

 ## Overview of the Venice language
 Venice is a modern, high-level, statically-typed programming language that compiles to x86-64 machine code.
 Among popular existing languages, Venice is most similar to Python, although it is statically typed and has a C-style syntax.
 It is at a similar level of abstraction as Java, and higher than Rust, C, and C++.
 For instance, a Venice programmer does not have access to raw pointers, and memory management is automatic.
 When ease of use comes into conflict with efficiency, ease of use is usually preferred.
-For more background on the motivation behind Venice, see my blog post ["Why am I writing a new programming language](https://iafisher.com/blog/2021/09/why-i-am-writing-a-new-programming-language).
+For more background on the motivation behind Venice, see my blog post ["Why am I writing a new programming language"](https://iafisher.com/blog/2021/09/why-i-am-writing-a-new-programming-language).

 ## Expressions
 ### Booleans and integers
 Booleans and integers in Venice are similar to other languages.
-In Venice 0.1, the only numeric type is `i64`, which represents a 64-bit signed integer.
-The names of the boolean literals are spelled `true` and `false`.
+The only numeric type is `i64`, which represents a 64-bit signed integer.[^may-change] The names of the boolean literals are spelled `true` and `false` and are case-sensitive.
 There is no implicit conversion between booleans and integers.

 Floating-point numbers, unsigned integer types, and integer types of different bit widths are not supported.[^may-change]